pgadmin-org/pgadmin3/docs/en_US/options-query_tool.rst

 * **Enable Auto ROLLBACK** - Check the box next to *Enable Auto ROLLBACK* to instruct the query tool to execute a ROLLBACK if a query fails.

+* **Enable Auto COMMIT** - Check the box next to *Enable Auto COMMIT* to instruct the query tool to enable auto commit after executing the query.

 * **Keywords in uppercase** - Check the box next to *Keywords in uppercase* to instruct the Query tool to convert any keywords entered to an uppercase font.

 .. image:: images/options-colours.png